BalalaikaCr3w/cottonway/README.md

 $ grunt build
 ```

-Than setup your webserver on `public` folder.
+Then setup your webserver on `public` folder.

 ##Run locally